SilasMarvin/wasmind/README.md

 ### Do I need to know Rust to use Wasmind?

 To use `wasmind_cli` and existing actors, no. To build new actors, no - actors can be written in any language that compiles to WebAssembly components but we currently only have friendly SDKs for Rust.
 We're working on SDKs for other languages.

+### How is Wasmind 'no-code' for users?

+Once actors are built, users create powerful AI systems purely through TOML configuration files.
+Want a coding assistant?
+Configure an assistant actor with bash and file tools.
+Need a review system?
+Add approval actors.
+Scale to hundreds of agents?
+Just update the config.
+No programming required - just describe what actors you want and how they connect.

 ## License